OSHA Cleaning Certification

+There are many ways companies can protect their employees, customers, and businesses with the right training, and obtaining an OSHA cleaning certification is one way to limit liability and keep customers happy.
 Clean Management will train individuals in the latest Occupational Safety and Health Administration (OSHA) compliance requirements and retrain relevant personnel when a process change is made.
+Learn more about the OSHA cleaning certification course below.

 Why OSHA Training?

 Training employees in OSHA compliance keeps a business legal under state and federal requirements.
 OSHA was created by The Department of Labor in 1970.
-Its purpose: to protect the safety and health of workers by teaching and enforcing compliance standards.
+The purpose of OSHA environmental training is to protect the safety and health of workers by teaching and enforcing compliance standards.
 OSHA coverage is widespread and applies to most private-sector employees across the U.S. and its territories.

 OSHA training keeps workers safe.
 Through OSHA training, employees learn to identify and properly handle occupational hazards, protect themselves and others, and prevent accidents.